bfontaine/Antroid/docs/ai_messages_format.md

 ## Game

-On each turn, the game server sents a message to each AI program, which is then expected to respond with an action to perform with their controlled ants.
+On each turn, the game server sends a message to each AI program, which is then expected to respond with an action to perform with their controlled ants.